The-Needful-DO-org/cloud-icrc1/readme.md

 These instructions are for the controller of the CLOUD ledger canister `pcj6u-uaaaa-aaaak-aewnq-cai`

-TODO: *Instructions for creating snapshot of canister state
+Use a script to change the name and add a logo.

+`cd ./changeNameAddLogo`

+`sh ./update_name_add_logo.sh`

 Deploy 3 upgrades located in the `upgrade` folders.

-The first upgrade uses a script to change the name and add a logo.

-`cd upgrade1`

-`sh ./update_name_add_logo.sh`

-The next 2 upgrades are simply updating the wasm.

-`cd ../upgrade2`

-`dfx deploy --ic`

-`cd ../upgrade3`

-`dfx deploy --ic`
+TODO: thorough testing needed